tamouse/OLD-art.tamouse.org/source/_posts/2015-04-15-dry-brush-stipling.markdown

     gallery: gallery/20150415_142007-dry-brush-stipling.jpg
     web: webs/20150415_142007-dry-brush-stipling.jpg
     thumb: thumbs/20150415_142007-dry-brush-stipling.gif
-    caption: 'Practice Stipling'
+    caption: 'Practice Stippling'
     description: |-
-      The technique we are learning to emulate is a stipling effect with a dry brush.
+      The technique we are learning to emulate is a stippling effect with a dry brush.

       Linda taught us the "pattern" used by Andy: